Minimax Quasi-Bayesian estimation in sparse canonical correlation analysis via a Rayleigh quotient function: Introduction

 \section{Introduction}

-Canonical correlation analysis is a statistical technique --dating back at least to \cite{hotelling1936relations} -- that is used to maximally correlate multiple datasets for joint analysis.
-The technique has become a fundamental tool in biomedical research where technological advances have led to a huge number of multi-omic datasets (\cite{witten2009extensions}; \cite{mo2017fully}; \cite{rappoport2018multi}).
-Over the past two decades, limited sample sizes, growing dimensionality, and the search for meaningful biological interpretations, have led to the development of sparse canonical correlation analysis (\cite{witten2009extensions}), where a sparsity assumption is imposed on the canonical correlation vectors.
+Canonical correlation analysis (CCA) is a statistical technique --dating back at least to \cite{hotelling1936relations} -- that is used to maximally correlate multiple datasets for joint analysis.
+The technique has become a fundamental tool in biomedical research where technological advances have made it possible to observe fundamental biological phenomena from multiple viewpoints --- the so-called multi-omic datasets (\cite{witten2009extensions,mo2017fully,rappoport2018multi}).
+Over the past two decades, limited sample size and growing dimensionality in these datasets, and the search for meaningful biological interpretations, have led to the development of sparse CCA (\cite{wiesel:etal:08,witten2009extensions, parkhomenko:etal:09, waaijenborg:zwinderman:09, hardoon:etal:11}), where a sparsity assumption is imposed on the canonical vectors.

-This work falls under the topic of the Bayesian estimation of sparse canonical corrlation vectors.
-Model-based approaches to canonical correlation analysis were developed in the mid 2000's (see e.g., \cite{bach}), and paved the way for a Bayesian treatment of canonical correlation analysis (\cite{klami2013bayesian};\cite{min2018generalized}) and sparse canonical correlation analysis (\cite{witten:09}).
-However an serious shortcoming of such a Bayesian treatment is that this approach naturally requires a complete specification of the joint distribution of the data, so as to specify the likelihood function.
-This requirement is a serious limitation in many applications, where the data generating process is poorly understood, for example, image data.
-Even when the generating process is well understood, we may still encounter highly intractable likelihood, which is very common due to unobserved variables.